Frank the Poet: Writings

 He versified from the start of his convict career: treating the court to an extempore epigram about being sent to Botany Bay, and composing a mock-heroic poem about his case during the voyage out.
 Except for one longer poem, his verse was passed among convicts by word of mouth.
 Some of his ballads and epigrams survive in manuscript form in the Mitchell Library, Sydney, having been written down in the late nineteenth century.
 The popular ballad Moreton Bay or A Convict's Lament, often sung in Australian primary schools, has been attributed to Frank the Poet.
 His published work, A Convict's Tour to Hell was written in October 1839 while he worked as a shepherd at Stroud.

 In A Convict's Tour to Hell Frank dies during captivity and, assuming there is no place for him in heaven, heads downwards, setting up camp by the River Styx, until Charon offers him a free fare on account of his reputation.
 Not liking the look of Hell, Frank first seeks admission to Purgatory but Pope Pius VII refuses him admittance, explaining that Limbo was invented by priests and popes for their own exclusive use.
 He then tries Hell, where he sees many of his former jailers, including the brutal Captain Logan, as well as Governor Darling and Captain Cook (condemned for discovering New South Wales) – before the Devil sends him to join the rest of the poor and downtrodden in Heaven, as Hell was made just for the 'Grandees of the Land'.
 Saint Peter admits him to Heaven on the say-so of several residents, such as Bold Jack Donahue (a convict who turned bushranger).

 Death and legacy

 Francis MacNamara died in Mudgee on 28 August 1861.
 News of his death was carried in three newspapers in New South Wales, the Western Post on 31 August, the Empire on 4 September and the Maitland Mercury on 7 September.

+In the Jerilderie Letter (1879), bushranger and outlaw Ned Kelly paraphrases lines from MacNamara's poems, describing the torture of Irish convicts in Australia.

 On 5 August 2012 ABC Radio National broadcast "Frank the Poet - A Convict's Tour to Hell".